softwarefactory-project/sf-operator/doc/deployment/config_repository.md

 Zuul triggers events based on specific labels, so these must be configured as well.

-Here are the required labels to define in the config repository's *Access* settings (*meta/config*) on Gerrit:
+Here are the required labels to define in the repository's *Access* settings (*meta/config*) on Gerrit:

 ```INI
 [label "Code-Review"]